 Two basic elements are necessary to address heritage: a new vision and a new language.
 The new vision enriches the past, breathes life into it, and engenders new blood in the arteries of the present; a rich tributary to the river of tomorrow that cannot freeze or cease.
-The new language is the means that makes this past tangible, a cherished thing that lives with us, and bears our aspirations and dreams...
-It is the secret of renewal, and we stretch out our hand to heritage; we want to resurrect it from its long slumber (Abu Hayf 205).
+The new language is the means that makes this past tangible, a cherished thing that lives with us, and bears our aspirations and dreams… It is the secret of renewal, and we stretch out our hand to heritage; we want to resurrect it from its long slumber.

+(Abu Hayf 205)

 Similarly, the Syrian writer Zakaria Tamer (1931–) has used folklore as a means of creating children’s stories with novel implications.
 He has drawn on ancient heritage and modernity in form and ideology, as in his collection Limāḏā Sakata al-Nahr (Why the River Was Silent, 1973) and the story “Al-Jarrād fi-l Madīna” (The Locusts in the City, 1982) (Qaranya 23).

 Interest in folklore in children’s stories notably took another direction in the early 1980s.
 Originally deploying folklore in children’s stories to foster national identity and a sense of Arab belonging, their most pressing motivation for employing their local folklore now became their fear of losing their country’s heritage.
-These changes fostered interest in local folklore as an important source of inspiration linked to real life and of national heritage (Khuri Al-Fulklūr 60).
+These changes fostered interest in local folklore as an important source of inspiration linked to real life and to national heritage (Khuri Al-Fulklūr 60).
 Consequently, writers’ new inclination to deploy local heritage in children’s stories was reflected in the increase in academic studies of children’s literature that began to appear in certain Arab countries.
 In a study he conducted on the nationalist content in children’s literature in Jordan, Mahmoud al-Dibaʾ confirms that writers living in Jordan had begun using local folklore in their writings, especially songs, specifically to promote nationalism, especially in the early 1980s.
 Al-Dibaʾ adds that these writers did so to introduce children to their local heritage and to deepen their sense of belonging to the homeland, both of which support adherence to the national identity and develop children’s imaginations (99–105).
 For example, Jordanian writer Fakhri Kawar (1945–) introduces folkloric elements into his 1991 short story “Ḥadīth maʿ Umaymah” (Conversation with Umaymah), which describes the life of Jordanian villages in past decades and presents the Jordanian traditional folk games prevalent at the time (Miqdadi Al-Qiṣṣa 45).

 We find this tendency to draw on local folklore among Syrian writers as well.
-For example, the writer Aref Al-Khatib (1946–) has drawn on Syrian folk tales and proverbs and transformed them into modern stories, such as in his tale “Al-Thaʿlab wa-l Dajāja” (The Fox and the Hen) in the 2008 collection Mamnūʿ al-Ḍaḥk (Laughing is Forbidden) (Qaranya 52).
+For example, the writer Aref Al-Khatib (1946–) has drawn on Syrian folk tales and proverbs and transformed them into modern stories, such as in his tale “Al-Thaʿlab wa-l Dajāja” (The Fox and the Hen) in the 2008 collection Mamnūʿ al-Ḍaḥk (Laughing Is Forbidden) (Qaranya 52).
 Works bearing the name of the country in their titles are notable in this context.
 For example, the Syrian writer Raja ʿ52) Huwayla (1962) wrote a collection of stories entitled Kāna Yā Mā Kāna Ḥikāyāt min Bilād al-Shām (Once Upon a Time Tales from the Levant, 1996).
 A similar tendency is evident with the writer Khair El-Din Obaid (1954–) in the story “Ḥikāyat Thalāth Layāl” (The Tale of Three Nights) from the 2004 collection Ḥikāyāt Shaʿbīya li-l Aṭfāl (Popular Tales for Children).
 His tales drew on his environment, and he adopted the formulae prevalent in Aleppo and Idlib at the time (Qaranya 204–07).